Managing Your Members, and Your Mental Health

 Sure, deadlines are a thing, but not everything is urgent.
 The day-to-day work you do, whether you’re working with software or people, is important, but it’s also worth remembering that you should be thinking with bigger goals in mind at the same time.

 It’s worth taking time to carry out long-term consideration of questions like: is my strategy working for me?
 What is my strategy, anyway?
-Which demographics are we targeting ? and which ones aren’t we targeting?
+Which demographics are we targeting?
+And which ones aren’t we targeting?
 Those questions are also important and just as much a part of your work as the tedious tasks.
 Consider them an essential distraction and an excuse to take a break from the usual work at your desk.

 You should also consider: are the tools you’re using the most effective ones you have available?
 Are you doing things that are inefficient and making yourself more stressed out because of it?